redcountryroad/OSCP-shortsheet/README.md

 - https://juggernaut-sec.com/dll-hijacking/
 - https://www.youtube.com/watch?v=9s8jYwx9FSA&list=PLjG9EfEtwbvIrGFTx4XctK8IxkUJkAEqP&index=3&t=2s
 - Detection: copy the service in .exe to a Windows VM with admin rights. add the name of the service (i.e. dllhijackservice.exe or dllsvc) to be monitored using Procmon.
 Set procmon to monitor Result ![image](https://github.com/redcountryroad/OSCP-shortsheet/assets/166571565/b7a8b78f-66d0-4a75-9805-efafff5501a9) .
 Start dll service using 'sc start dllsvc' to see what .dll files are not found.
 We can then insert our malicious .dll files to be executed as dllsvc runs.
-- Check path of DLL to be searched using 'echo %PATH%' -> ideally should use and place exploit in C:\Temp PATH
+- Check path of DLL to be searched using `echo %PATH%` -> ideally should use and place exploit in C:\Temp PATH

 ```c
 // For x64 compile with: x86_64-w64-mingw32-gcc windows_dll.c -shared -o output.dll